LARA

 Option 3: Forward to LARA

-Use your carrier's conditional forwarding to send calls to LARA only when your team doesn't pick up after 4 rings.
-LARA's number stays hidden — callers see your real number.
+Use your carrier's conditional forwarding to send calls to LARA only when your team doesn't pick up after a few rings.
+Your real number stays your number: callers never see LARA's.
+See Conditional forwarding for the carrier-by-carrier setup.

 Test the connection

-Once connected, place a test call from your personal phone:
+Once your number is connected, place a test call from your personal phone:

-2. LARA should answer in 1–2 rings with your custom greeting.
+2. LARA should answer in 1 to 2 rings with your greeting.

 3. Ask a question your business knows the answer to.

-4. Hang up and check Settings → LARA → Calls.
-The test call should be there in 30 seconds.
+4. Hang up and open LARA → Calls.
+The test call should appear within a minute, with a transcript.

 Looking good